facebook/docusaurus/website/docs/installation.md

 We recommend the `classic` template so that you can get started quickly, and it contains features found in Docusaurus 1.
 The `classic` template contains `@docusaurus/preset-classic` which includes standard documentation, a blog, custom pages, and a CSS framework (with dark mode support).
 You can get up and running extremely quickly with the classic template and customize things later on when you have gained more familiarity with Docusaurus.

 The `template` also accepts a git repo URL or a local file path, with the latter evaluated relative to the current working directory.
 The repo/folder content will be copied to the site directory.
 If it's a git repository, you can also specify a cloning strategy.
-Run `npx create-docusaurus@latest --help` for more information.

 You can also use the template's TypeScript variant by passing the `--typescript` flag.